james-menzies/spotify_opus/README.md

 ```
 DB_URI='postgres+psycopg2://user:password@localhost/dbname'
 ```
-5. (If prepopulating) Prepopulate the database with the provided .sql file by executing:
+5. Run the following command, referencing the supplied .sql file:
 ```
-psql {dbname} < path/to/sqlfile
+psql -d {dbname} -f data.sql
 ```

+> Note that you may need to add `C:\Program Files\PostgreSQL\{version_no}\bin` to the PATH environment variable if running on Windows.

 If not prepopulating, run the following command instead:
 ```
 flask manage reset